Russia: Police detain hundreds at pro-Navalny nationwide protests | DW | 23.01.2021

 Police detained over 200 protesters demanding the release of jailed opposition leader Alexei Navalny.
 Mobile phone and internet services in Russia outages have been reported.

-Police have detained around 238 supporters attending nationwide rallies in support of jailed Kremlin critic Alexei Navalny on Saturday, according to protest monitor OVD Info.
+Police have detained more than 350 supporters attending nationwide rallies in support of jailed Kremlin critic Alexei Navalny on Saturday.

 Demonstrators are meeting despite police warnings that the rallies are illegal and that they would be "immediately suppressed."